midlantica/LovelyBunchOfCoconuts/content/grifts/defund-competitive-sports.md

 ---
-title: 'Defund Competitive Sports'
 grift: 'Defund Competitive Sports'
-decode: 'Because winning is problematic.'
+decode: 'Winning is not fair'
 ---